N02870941/mazes/pages/performance.md

 For this particular application,  we consider a step in a particular direction a vector.
 We compute the determinant of that step vector and the vector from origin to target.
 We then use some multiple of this value to add to our heuristic (manhattan distance).

 The reason we do this is because the determinant of any 2d vectors tells us information about the angle made between the two vectors.
-The closer these vectors are to parallel, the small that angle gets - eventually reaching 0 if the vectors are perfectly parallel.
+The closer these vectors are to parallel, the smaller that angle gets - eventually reaching 0 if the vectors are perfectly parallel.

 So, if we are above the line, and we have an equal choice to go right (further from the line) or down (closer to the line), even though the cost of both steps is 1 (equal), we break this tie by choosing the vector that produces an angle "most parallel" to the straight line from origin to target, which in this case is down because we are rotating towards the line rather than away from it.